microsauce/scetty/README.md

 ## More on Middleware

-Middleware can be used to parse and/or decorate the request or it can be used to handle cross-cutting concerns like logging, authentication, data loading, caching, etc.  Middleware is defined using the "use" method:
+Middleware can be used to parse and/or decorate the request or it can be used to handle cross-cutting concerns like logging, authentication, data loading, caching, etc.  Middleware is defined with the "use" method:

 ```scala
 class Restricted extends DefaultRouter {